 Workflow Flag integrates the two modules together so that the Approval flags do not appear until the content has reached a state beyond Fact Checking and Proof Reading.
 This ensures that the content cannot be approved too early!
 Additionally Workflow Flag will assign the "Approved" flag to the content once it reaches the "Published" state, whether or not someone actually took the time to mark the content as "Approved."

-SunRain Productions and Jennifer Waggoner, LWVCEF Communications Director, have both presented publically on the Workflow / Flag / Workflow Flag recipe for content quality control at DrupalConSF 2010 and at the Los Angeles Drupal User Group.
+SunRain Productions and Jennifer Waggoner, LWVCEF Board Director, have both presented publically on the Workflow / Flag / Workflow Flag recipe for content quality control at DrupalConSF 2010 and at the Los Angeles Drupal User Group.